Automated Code Review with Claude Code, Playwright, and Notion (MCP)

 User --> A[Claude Code Command]--> B[Review Process]

-- Through a custom command we'll give Claude instructions.
+2. Through a custom command we will give instructions to Claude.

-- Claude will then use Playwright to take a screenshot of our work (for example, a view/component).
+3. Claude will then use Playwright to take a capture of our work (for example, a view/component).

-- Continuing, Claude will analyze the similarities/differences at the UI level, as well as the internal structure and logic.
+5. Continuing, Claude will analyze similarities/differences at UI level, as well as internal structure and logic.

-This is one of my favorite Claude Code features (again, I've discussed custom commands and Claude Code before) and I use it extensively.
+This is one of my favorite features of Claude Code (again, I have already talked about custom commands and Claude Code) and I use it extensively.

-) to send them repeatedly to the model through a command (/review-component
+In essence, it is about grouping instructions in a file (Markdown, ./claude/commands/review-component.md) to be able to send them repeatedly to the model through a command (/review-component).

 I want you to review my component from a markup, logic and UI level.